 The terms state that accounts are required in order to use the product.
 The vendor uses reasonable security, including having a team that works to keep information secure and avoid unauthorized access.
 Information is encrypted, both at rest and in transit.
-Data is stored on the Google Cloud Platform, outside the control of the vendor.
+Data is stored on the Google Cloud Platform, outside the control of the vendor, but have obtained security certifications.
 However, the terms do not mention what action the vendor takes in the event of a data breach.
 Third parties with whom the vendor shares information are required to use at least the same level of security as the vendor.
 Lastly, the vendor takes steps to verify any teacher or parent identity before allowing access to a child's personal information.

 : Following statutory laws and regulations